-The Buyer Persona helps to better hone in on segments and campaigns
+A Buyer Persona Helps to Better Hone in on Segments and Campaigns

 The only way to anticipate a consumer’s needs is by knowing the consumer.
-Knowing their education background, their occupation, their worries and concerns, their needs, what challenges they face and what social medias they use helps us to better figure out in what ways we can help them.
+Knowing their educational background, their occupation, their concerns, their needs, what challenges they face, what social media platforms they use, etc. helps you understand how you can help them.

-In order to be able to adjust advertising to a client’s needs, it’s very important to develop the Buyer Persona within the Funnel Advertising Methodology.
-By this we mean that we should have a very well-defined prototype of the semi-real persona who could be an actual client.
-Once established, we can then create relatable and/or relevant content throughout each stage of the funnel.
+It’s very important to develop the buyer persona within the Funnel Advertising Methodology in order to adjust advertising to your clients needs.
+You should have a very well-defined prototype of who could be an actual client.
+Once this is established, you can then create relatable, relevant content that corresponds to each stage of the funnel.

 Good questions to ask and helpful information to know include :

-A very useful tool for organizing the information acquired from our research is the Empathy Map.
-Take a look a the example below:
+A very useful tool for organizing the information is an Empathy Map.
+Take a look a the example below.